 Next, determine how much of that GMV you capture.
 You have two main options here.

-• Variable take rate: If rates vary by merchant or deal type, use a separate mapping database.
-Create a Take_Rate_Pct driver there for each segment, similar to how you map commissions.
+Take_Rate_Pctdriver there for each segment, similar to how you map commissions.
 In your transactions database, reference that driver so each transaction automatically pulls the correct rate.
 This works just like a lookup.

 Calculate platform revenue

 Calculate your cut for every order by adding a Platform_Revenue number driver column in the transactions database.
 Use a simple multiplication formula: Platform_Revenue = GMV * Take_Rate_Pct.
-Make sure to view this column as a timeseries so fees contribute to the correct month.
+Make sure to view this column as a time series so fees contribute to the correct month.

 Aggregate totals and blended rates